duneroadrunner/SaferCPlusPlus/index.md

 [*provisional*]

-*Note, if you are using scpptool for safety enforcement, you can(/probably should) instead use the supported [lifetime constraint annotations](https://github.com/duneroadrunner/scpptool#annotating-lifetime-constraints-in-function-interfaces).*
+*Note, if you are using scpptool for safety enforcement, you can(/probably should) instead use the provided [lifetime annotated reference types](https://github.com/duneroadrunner/scpptool#txsltapointer) and [lifetime constraint annotations](https://github.com/duneroadrunner/scpptool#annotating-lifetime-constraints) for [return values](https://github.com/duneroadrunner/scpptool#annotating-return-values-and-this-pointers).
+(Often, the [implied default lifetime annotations](https://github.com/duneroadrunner/scpptool#lifetime-elision) allow you to forgo any explicit annotations at all.)*

 Another alternative if you want to return a scope pointer (or any object containing a scope reference) function parameter is to (immediately) create a "returnable" version of it using the `rsv::as_a_returnable_fparam()` function.